cmendez20/notes/topics/javascript.md

     - example of future value: response from ajax call
 - we no longer need to rely on events and callbacks passed into asynchronous functions to handle asynchronous results;
 - instead of nesting callbacks, we can **chain promises** for a sequence of asynchronous operations: **escaping callback hell**

+#### Consuming Promises

+1. fetch data
+2. get response which will be transform to json
+3. take that data and render data to the dom

+- Always return the promise and then handle it outside by simply continuing the chain